evolaemp/online_cognacy_ident/README.md

 python run.py --help

 # run the pair hidden markov model algorithm
-python run.py phmm path/to/dataset.tsv -o output.tsv
+python run.py phmm datasets/japanese.tsv --output output/japanese.tsv

 # run the pointwise mutual information algorithm
-python run.py pmi path/to/dataset.tsv -o output.tsv
+python run.py pmi datasets/japanese.tsv --output output/japanese.tsv

 # evaluate the output
 python eval.py path/to/dataset.tsv output.tsv
 ```

 A dataset should be in csv format.
 You can specify the csv dialect using the
-`--dialect` option, possible values are `excel`, `excel-tab`, and `unix`.
-If
+`--dialect-input` option, possible values are `excel`, `excel-tab`, and `unix`.
-this is omitted, the script will try to guess the dialect by looking at the file
+If this is omitted, the script will try to guess the dialect by looking at the
-extension.
+file extension.

 A dataset should have a header with at least the following columns: `doculect`
 or `language`, `concept` or `gloss`, and `asjp` or `transcription`.
 Column name